-There is a twelve-pad setup, categorized into nine main pads and three edge pads.
-Well, this is a standard-setting from most pads.
+There are twelve strike multipad samples, categorized into nine main pads and three edge pads.
+Well, this is a standard-setting from most pad samples.

 But there is something more; the main pads come with customizable LED light on each.
 With them, you get 17 different colors.
 And the color-coding is quite extensive.